-Our training is four hours long.
+Our training is 2.5 hours long.
 This may seem long to you now, but we expect you'll find it very interesting and helpful.
 It's designed to answer all of your questions.

 - Please arrive on time and plan to stay until the end.
 The full training program is required to be a volunteer.
 Bringing a note pad, pen, and laptop (if possible) would be helpful.

 - You do not have to sign up in advance to attend a session - simply attend the session best suited for you.
 You will receive an application and other documents during training.